 The second study was carried out from July 2013-July 2014.
 The researcher and her assistants interviewed 27 primarily low-income African American battered women in St. Louis City and County who had been the target of nuisance law enforcement because of domestic violence.
 This study concluded that nuisance laws hinder battered women’s access to safe and secure housing; discourage them from calling 911; increase their vulnerability to violence; compound the trauma of the violence; increase the abuser’s power over his victim; exacerbate the class- and race-based risks many battered women already face; hold victims accountable for the abuse; and obscure the real crime of domestic violence.

-In a subsequent analysis of the same data, the researcher concluded that nuisance laws undermine battered women’s citizenship by denying them the use of police services, curtailing their access to public housing assistance, preventing them from using civil orders of protection as a mechanism for safety, and barring them from occupying spaces in their communities.
-She also argues that these laws are part of a larger pattern of neoliberalism in the U.S. that has the effect of making disruptive minority groups disappear.
+In a subsequent analysis of the same data, the researcher concluded that nuisance laws abridge the rights especially of poor battered women of color and prevent them from participating as citizens in a community of equals.
+She also argues that these laws are part of a larger pattern of neoliberalism in the U.S. that has the effect of containing and excluding battered women from the rest of society, narrowing their options for action and leaving them vulnerable to intimate abuse.

 Like most qualitative studies, neither study is designed to show how often nuisance citations are issued, for which offenses, nor which racial or other groups they most often target.